2008 TC3: Discovery

-The asteroid was discovered by Richard A. Kowalski at the Catalina Sky Survey (CSS) 1.5-meter telescope at Mount Lemmon, north of Tucson, Arizona, US, on October 6, 06:39 UTC, 19 hours before the impact.
+The asteroid was discovered by Richard A. Kowalski at the Catalina Sky Survey (CSS) 1.5-meter telescope at Mount Lemmon, north of Tucson, Arizona, US, on October 6, 06:39:51 UTC, 20 hours before the impact.

 It was notable as the first such body to be observed and tracked prior to reaching Earth.
 The process of detecting and tracking a near-Earth object, an effort sometimes referred to as Spaceguard, was put to the test.
 In total, 586 astrometric and almost as many photometric observations were performed by 27 amateur and professional observers in less than 19 hours and reported to the Minor Planet Center, which in eleven hours issued 25 Minor Planet Electronic Circulars with new orbit solutions as observations poured in.
 On October 7, 01:49 UTC, the asteroid entered the shadow of the Earth, which made further observations impossible.

+The photometric observations provided information on the shape and spin of the asteroid.
+Spectral observations that were performed by astronomers at the 4.2 m William Herschel Telescope at La Palma, Canary Islands are consistent with an F-type, C-type or M-type asteroid.

 Impact predictions were performed by University of Pisa's CLOMON 2 semi-automatic monitoring system as well as Jet Propulsion Laboratory's Sentry system.
-Spectral observations that were performed by astronomers at the 4.2 m William Herschel Telescope at La Palma, Canary Islands are consistent with either a C-type or M-type asteroid.